 Figure 4. shows only one microwave extraction unit, but most likely the Microwave Extractor to have two or more units for optimizing the extraction process.

-The equipment structures shown on Figures 4 and 5 are presented in their most basic form.
+The equipment structure shown is presented in it's most basic form.

-The actual configuration design of the Microwave Extractors and the peripherals depends on the specific requirements defined as a process steps with their interconnections on the flowsheet.
+The actual configuration design of the Microwave Extractor and the peripherals depends on the specific requirements defined as a process steps with their interconnections on the flowsheet.

-Both types of ME and their peripherals could be designed as multi-purpose extraction equipment.
-It basically means that our Microwave Extractors could perform different types of solid-liquid extraction with optimized mass and energy balance through automated change-over in the system setup (programmed readjusting of the microwave power, reagent's flow rate, switching the streams' path over the pipe network between the extraction units, etc.)
+The Microwave Extractor and it's peripherals could be designed as a multi-purpose extraction equipment.
+It basically means that it could perform different types of solid-liquid extraction with optimized mass and energy balance through automated change-over in the system setup (programmed readjusting of the microwave power, reagent's flow rate, switching the streams' path over the pipe network between the extraction units, etc.)

-Numbering up the MEs connected in parallel makes the maximum end-product throughout virtually unlimited.
+Numbering up the Microwave Extractor's units connected in parallel makes the maximum end-product throughoutput virtually unlimited.